 Associated Conditions

-Sleep apnea
+Sleep apnoea

 Hyperventilation

 Hyperventilation is fast or deep breathing that removes too much carbon dioxide from the blood.
 It can cause dizziness, tingling in the fingers and lips, shortness of breath, and chest pain.
 Common triggers include anxiety, panic attacks, or medical conditions.
-People may feel like they can't breathe properly, sometimes leading to breath-holding or apnea.
+People may feel like they can't breathe properly, sometimes leading to breath-holding or apnoea.

 Apneic oxygenation